-MAKING AND RECEIVING CALLS
+MAKING AND RECEIVING CALLS WITH THE HANDSET

-To make a call, lift the handset and press TALK (the IN USE indicator on the base lights), then dial the number.
-You see the number as you dial, then (after a few seconds) the call's elapsed time.
+To make a call, lift the handset, then press TALK.
+The IN USE indicator on the base lights.
+Dial the number.
+You see the number as you dial, then (about 5 seconds later) the call's elapsed time.

 Note: You can also dial the number before you press TALK.
-If you make a mistake, repeatedly press $\blacktriangleleft$ or $\triangleright$ until the cursor is over the incorrect digit, then enter the correct number.
+If you make a mistake, repeatedly press DELETE until the incorrect digit is deleted, then enter the correct number.
+To delete the entire number, hold down DELETE for over one second.

 To answer a call, lift the handset from the base and press TALK.
-If auto talk is on, just lift the handset from the base, or, if the handset is away from the base, press any key.
+If auto talk is on, just lift the handset from the base, or, if the handset is away from the base, press any key to answer a call.